Hello Group Inc. (MOMO) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Hello Group Inc. (MOMO) is $70.26, which is $2.13 above the current market price.
-The public float for MOMO is 144.04M, and currently, short sellers hold a 3.13% ratio of that floaft.
-The average trading volume of MOMO on March 15, 2023 was 1.87M shares.
+The average price predicted for Hello Group Inc. (MOMO) by analysts is $70.26, which is $1.96 above the current market price.
+The public float for MOMO is 144.04M, and at present, short sellers hold a 3.13% of that float.
+On March 16, 2023, the average trading volume of MOMO was 1.87M shares.

 MOMO’s Market Performance